We could all use some help with budgeting and saving money. Thankfully, these days there are a variety of technology solutions designed to assist us.

 YNAB’s app is available in iOs (including the iPhone, iPad and Apple Watch), as well as Android, and Amazon Alexa.

-Edge: Tie.
+Winner: Tie.
 They both serve as a fine supplement to the web-based platform.

 Mint and YNAB offer differing degrees of advice to assist you in managing your finances.
 However, truth be told; this is another area where YNAB shines.

 One added benefit to using YNAB is access to a series of 20-minute workshops on a variety of financial matters.
 They schedule these online sessions a few days in advance.
 And they usually include about a dozen attendees and a single expert instructor.

 Topics include things such as credit card spending, breaking the paycheck to paycheck cycle and saving money on groceries.

 Through YNAB, you can access podcasts through Soundcloud or iTunes.
 Topics include “3 Tiny Habits, Big Takeaways,” and “Your Kids Need a Budget.”
 The podcasts also including individual stories of people who overcame major debt burdens.

 YNAB recently rolled out some advice content on its app, including articles on “Mastering the YNAB Method.”
 It’s coupled with a list of answers to some common financial questions.

 Meanwhile, Mint offers very little in the way of advice for users.